International Air Services Commission Client Service Charter

-Our role is to allocate capacity available under Australia’s bilateral air service agreements to Australian airlines so they can operate these international air services.
-We assess applications for capacity from airlines, using public benefit criteria in a policy statement given to us by the Minister for Infrastructure and Regional Development.
+Our role is to allocate capacity available under Australia's bilateral air service agreements to Australian airlines so they can operate these international air services.
+We assess applications for capacity from airlines, using the criteria provided in the Act, its implementing regulations and the policy statement given to us by the Minister for Infrastructure and Transport.
 If an application meets the criteria, we make a determination granting capacity to the airline concerned.
-We also decide on airlines’ applications to vary determinations, usually to allow for code sharing, and to renew determinations.
+We also decide on airlines' applications to vary determinations, usually to allow for code sharing, and to renew determinations.

 For more straightforward cases, we have authorised our delegate, usually the Commission's executive director, to make determinations and decisions on our behalf.
 The Commissioners decide on the more complex applications.
 In either case, you can expect the same high level of service from us and our staff.